Scale of Japan’s retail apparel market and trends in the UNITED ARROWS Group’s sales

 Trends in the scale of Japan’s retail apparel market and UNITED ARROWS Group sales

-* Includes mail order (Internet, catalogue, television, others) as well as discount stores.
+*1 The others channel includes mail order / online (Internet, catalog, television, others) as well as discount stores.